tekanoma/GoStreamRecord/README.md

 ## Thanks

-Special thanks to oliverjrose99 for the inspiration and their work API information in the source code of [Recordurbate](https://github.com/oliverjrose99/Recordurbate)
+Special thanks to oliverjrose99 for the inspiration and their work on [Recordurbate](https://github.com/oliverjrose99/Recordurbate)